 Miocene to Holocene

-Tapirus arvernensis was apparently a common species of tapir during the Miocene, Pliocene and Pleistocene epoch of Europe and Russia.
+The Auvergne Tapir was apparently a common species during the Miocene, Pliocene and Pleistocene epoch of Europe and Russia.
 It was fairly small in size, reaching two meters in length, and looked very similar to modern tapirs.
 Therefore, it is believed that its behaviour is comparable too.
 It probably fed on aquatic vegetation using its trunk and lived in forested areas with lots of water around.
-Tapirus arvernensis disappeared due to the replacement of the Pliocene forests by the open savannas of the Pleistocene epoch.
+The Auvergne Tapir disappeared due to the replacement of the Pliocene forests by the open savannas of the Pleistocene epoch.

 Croizet & Jobert, 1828